Skip to main content

 • Line your chimney.
 This stops fire gases and sparks from reaching the thatch.

 • Consider your fire type.
 Stoves are a popular choice, but they present a bigger risk of a fire in your thatched property than a traditional open fire.
-If you do have a stove, get it checked once a year by a Heating Equipment Testing and Approval Scheme (HETAS) engineer.
-A research project funded by Historic England explains the relationship between stoves and thatch fires, which you can read about on the Historic England website.
+If you do have a stove, get it checked once a year by a Heating Equipment Testing and Approval Scheme(link is external) (HETAS) engineer.
+Research funded by Historic England explains the relationship between stoves and thatch fires, which you can read on the Historic England website(link is external).

 • Have your chimney swept regularly by a qualified chimney sweep.
 A chimney in regular use should be swept at least once a year.
 The frequency will depend on what you are burning.
-Take a look at our advice on how often you should sweep your chimney and how to find a certified chimney sweep.
+See our advice on how often you should sweep your chimney and how to find a certified chimney sweep(link is external).

 Other ways to reduce the risk of fire in your thatched home